prathamd123/demo/README.md

 # demo
-this is just a demo.
+this is just a demo for git and github.